Pre-Engineering Preparation + Engineering Combined Plan Programs with Columbia University

 Students spend three years at Adelphi and two years at Columbia University College of Engineering and Applied Science.
 The Adelphi bachelor’s degree (in a selected major such as physics, math/computer sciences, biology, chemistry) will be granted upon petition by the student after successful completion of the first year at the professional school earning the required credits.
 The B.S. degree in Engineering will be granted by Columbia University, School of Engineering and Applied Science, upon successful completion of its requirements.

-For guaranteed admission to Columbia University, students must have a GPA of 3.3 or higher at Adelphi and submit three letters of recommendation from their Combined Plan Program liaison and two faculty members, one each from science and math instructors.
+To be recommended for admission to Columbia University, students must have a GPA of 3.3 or higher at Adelphi and submit three letters of recommendation from their Combined Plan Program liaison and two faculty members, one each from science and math instructors.

 Minimum of 3.30 cumulative Grade Point Average (GPA), as calculated by SEAS, is required.
 The minimum grade of each pre-engineering science and mathematics prerequisites must be B the first time the course was taken.